List of Coronation Street characters introduced in 2002: Angela Harris

-Angela Harris (also Appleyard and Nelson) was played by Kathryn Hunt.
+Angela Harris was played by Kathryn Hunt.

 Angela and her husband Tommy (Thomas Craig) and their children Katy (Lucy-Jo Hudson) and Craig (Richard Fleeshman) first appeared on the street, having rented Number 6 and using the last name "Nelson".
 They came originally from Sheffield where Angela worked in a pub.
 She witnessed a murder and gave evidence against the accused.
 But the family of the accused took their revenge with threats and eventually tried to burn their house.
 The Harris's were taken under the Witness Protection program, given a new identity as the Nelson family and moved to Weatherfield.
 Angela got a job in Underworld but it did not go well.
 Her husband Tommy was under suspicion of stealing a wallet in the garage where he found work and the women in the factory turned against Angela too.
 Only Hayley Cropper (Julie Hesmondhalgh) made friends with Angela and eventually found out and kept the family's secret.

 In April 2003 however, Katy slipped away to see her friends in Sheffield and was followed by the brothers of the man who was jailed on Angela's evidence.
 There was a showdown and Tommy was shot in the process.
 The culprits were found and the family's secret was revealed.
 Angela was determined that she would not put her family through any more hiding and secrecy.
 The Harris's took their own name back and the residents came round to being more neighbourly again.

 Near the end of 2003, Tommy and Angela split up.
 Katy took up with Martin Platt (Sean Wilson) and though disapproving, Angela could not bear to be estranged from her daughter.
 She and Tommy fell out over the situation and split up for a while.
 They made up but it was an uneasy peace.

 In 2005, Angela discovered that Katy was pregnant.
 Not thrilled, she nonetheless supported her daughter.
 Tommy thought Martin was having an affair with Sally Webster (Sally Dynevor), who was actually having an affair with Ian Davenport, and because circumstantial evidence seemed to support it, Angela believed it and took Katy in when she came running home.
 She also supported and encouraged Katy's decision to have an abortion, but was mortified to find out Martin really was faithful and Katy had had the abortion for nothing.
 Shortly after, Katy and Tommy rowed furiously in the garage and Katy struck and killed her father.
 Angela was horrified and she decided to cover up the crime and make it look like a robbery.
 Later she herself confessed to the murder in order to protect Katy and was remanded in prison.
-Even though Katy herself confessed before committing suicide, Angela was still guilty of perverting the course of justice and imprisoned for four years.
-Her sentence would've been completed in 2009, but she has not been seen or heard from since.
+Even though Katy herself confessed before committing suicide, Angela was still guilty of perverting the course of justice and imprisoned for eight years.
+Her sentence would've been completed in 2013, but she has never been seen again.